pythonanywhere/help_pages/articles/ASGICommandLine.md

-If you want to use an ASGI framework that is not one of the ones we have examples for above, you should be able to get it up an running just by changing the first argument to point to the ASGI object that your framework exports.
+If you want to use an ASGI framework that is not one of the ones we have examples for above, you should be able to get it up and running by:

+* Installing the framework into your virtualenv.
+* Adjusting the `app-dir` to point to the location of your code.
+* Changing the last argument to point to the ASGI object that your framework exports.

 But in addition, you can even use our new website hosting system to host non-ASGI servers!
 It supports any server that is able to listen for incoming requests on a unix domain socket.
 You'll just need to work out the appropriate incantation to tell it how to listen on the socket provided in `$DOMAIN_SOCKET`.

-### The API
+## The API

 If you want to control your ASGI site programatically, using Python code rather than the `pa` command-line tool, check out [this help page](/pages/ASGIAPI).